 She said, "According to your words, so be it."
 So she sent them away, and they departed; and she tied the scarlet cord in the window.Joshua 2:21(NASB)

-The two spies sent to reconnoitre the land, had entered Jericho, and been hidden by a woman, named Rahab.
-As an inn-keeper and prostitute their visit to her house would not excite the interest of her neighbours.
-However, they brought an offer of salvation to a sinner and her family, because they chose to trust in the God of Israel.
+The two spies sent to reconnoitre the land had entered Jericho and been hidden by a woman, named Rahab.
+As an inn-keeper and prostitute, their visit to her house would not excite the interest of her neighbours.
+However, they brought an offer of salvation to a sinner and her family, if they chose to trust in the God of Israel.

-Rahab was a pagan, living in spiritual darkness in an idolatrous city, in the promised land of Canaan.
+Rahab was a pagan living in spiritual darkness, in an idolatrous city, in the promised land of Canaan.
 Faith comes by hearing and Rahab had heard of the exploits of Israel and believed the God Who fought for them was to be feared.
-She believed Canaan had been given into their hands, and chose not to trust in the protection of Jericho's fortified city walls, or the strength of the king's fighting men.
-"The LORD your God, He is God in heaven above and on earth beneath" she confessed to the Israelite men, demonstrating a saving faith in God - for her faith was reckoned as righteousness.
+She believed Canaan had been given into their hands and chose not to trust in the protection of Jericho's fortified city walls, or the strength of the king's fighting men.
+"The LORD your God, He is God in heaven above and on earth beneath," she confessed to the Israelite men, demonstrating a saving faith in God - and her faith was reckoned as righteousness.

-The time that passed since Rahab tied that blood-red sash in the window of her home must have severely tested her faith and the faith of those with her.
-The spies had to return to Joshua and the Israelites had to cross over the Jordan.
-There were plans to make and sacrificial offering to be done before they sent out to conquer the city of Jericho.
+The time that passed from Rahab tying that blood-red sash in the window of her home until the time of the spies return, must have severely tested her faith and the faith of those with her.
+The spies had to return to Joshua, and the Israelites had to cross over the Jordan.
+There were plans to make and sacrificial offerings to be done before they sent out to conquer the city of Jericho.
 I wonder if Rahab's heart faltered as she waited with hope.
-I wonder if certain family members refused to remain under the shadow of God's protective wings or if their faith was tried and like Rahab, they came forth as gold.
+I wonder if certain family members refused to remain under the shadow of God's protective wings or if their faith was tried, and like Rahab, they came forth as gold.

 I wonder what thoughts flooded the minds of Rahab and her fellows as they watched the Israelites army march, silently around the city, day after day... as they waited for their rescue in the doomed city of Jericho.
 But God knows that the testing of our faith produces endurance and patient endurance in God's promises brings its treasured rewards.

-Heavenly Father, thank You for the beautiful truth in the story of Rahab.. that no sin is to great to receive Your forgiveness and sinner is denied the opportunity to be saved by grace through faith in Christ.
-Thank You that You are no respecter of persons and that no sin is so great that it cannot be forgiven by Your unfathomable forgiveness and amazing grace.
-Thank You for the wonderful truth that no obstacle is to great for You to topple and that nothing is to difficult for You to do.
-Increase my faith, I pray, so that doubts do not rise in my mind when I have to wait for You to carry out Your perfect plan at Your perfect time in Your perfect way.
-As I face the difficulties in my life, I pray that I would trust You in all things and be filled with the Spirit, day by day, as I persevere in His power and submit to His leading - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the beautiful truth in the story of Rahab that no sin is too great to receive Your forgiveness, and no sinner is denied the opportunity to be saved by grace through faith in Christ.
+Thank You that You are no respecter of persons, and no sin is so great that it cannot be forgiven by Your unfathomable forgiveness and amazing grace.
+Thank You for the wonderful truth that no obstacle is too great for You to topple, and nothing is too difficult for You to do.
+Increase my faith I pray, so that doubts do not rise in my mind when I have to wait for You to carry out Your perfect plan, at Your perfect time, in Your perfect way.
+As I face the difficulties in my life, I pray that I would trust You in all things and be filled with the Spirit, day by day, as I persevere in His power and submit to His leading.
+This I ask in Jesus' name, AMEN.